PatrickMcCornack/DATA115-Data-Project/README.md

 # DATA115_Data_Project
-A personal data set project for Introduction to Data Analytics
+A personal data set project for Introduction to Data Analytics.
+(Not started)